 Yes - Government funding is available to eligible students.
 Please click here to see if you qualify.

 How can I study?

-This course is available on campus and as an apprenticeship.
+This course is available on campus/partial online delivery and as an Apprenticeship.
 Call us to discuss your study options.

 Want to work as a pastry chef or patissier in a boutique bakery, restaurant, or cafe?
 This in-demand qualification will equip you with the skills and knowledge you need to succeed in the world of pastry.